romaindudek/pipowermeter/README.md

 # Pipowermeter
-Measure DC power out of a solar panel or a wind turbine with raspberry pi zero W using a DFrobot SEN0291 I2C wattmeter module to evaluate its efficiency.
+Measure DC power out of a solar panel or a wind turbine with any model of raspberry pi using a DFrobot SEN0291 I2C wattmeter module to evaluate power efficiency.
+Produces CSV files to be able to make statistics over a long period of time.

 ## Features